Ramat Yishai: State of Israel

 by 1949, the village grew to a total of 45 families, mostly employed by the textile mill. in 1950 a 200-family Ma'abara, a refugee tent city, was created by the state nearby.
+At that time that more than doubled the population of the town.
 Three years later the tent city was demolished as the refugees were resettled in Migdal Haemek.

 the 1950s were met by an economic and population expansion. the town grew to more than 200 families, and several new industries were established, including a cooperative bakery and the Newe Ya’ar Agricultural Research Center. in an effort to attract private industrial entrepreneurs, the town dedicated a designated industrial zone north of the town.
 The town was also first connected to the national electric and water grids.
 However, the local textile mill, while operating so far, remained unseccessful and ultimetly defuncted in 1959, leaving two thirds of the town unemployed.

 Since the 1990s, Ramat Yishai has undergone rapid development.
 In 2010, the population was estimated at close to 7,000 people, with 1,800 households at the high end of the socioeconomic scale.